European Public Health WEEK

 Motto of the day: “I like to move it, move it.”

-The subthemes of this day are: Activity friendly environments; work and health; rehabilitation; sickness absence; healthy ageing; social security benefits.
+The subthemes of this day were: Activity friendly environments; work and health; rehabilitation; sickness absence; healthy ageing; social security benefits.

 Events on this day